EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ![](../.gitbook/assets/practices/operating-model-selector-at-scale.png)

 As the number of your product teams and digital services scales up, there can be a temptation to centralise some incident response in a new operations team.
 It’s important to resist this idea, because it’s just another form of Ops Run It that will damage delivery throughput, service reliability, and learning culture.
-We recommend the below practices instead.

 ![](../.gitbook/assets/practices/scale-practices.png)